onzag/itemize/docs/basics/server-env-variables.md

 The global manager that connects to postgresql and performs type mantenience tasks, this global manager then sends messages to the cluster managers and extended instances about any updates it has performed to the values in the database, these will in turn keep the users updated, mantaining the realtime of things.

+The global manager can be split into multiple global managers, by default a global manager is started in absolute mode, however you can change it by using the environment variable `GLOBAL_MANAGER_MODE` which can take the following values

+ - ABSOLUTE - will do everything and run every single service, useful for development however can also be ran like that in production
+ - ELASTIC - will perform the elasticsearch consistency check if elasticsearch is available as given for the configuration
+ - SITEMAPS - will use the seo generator in order to build the sitemaps for the website
+ - SERVER_DATA - will be in use to update the server data, aka its currency factors
+ - SERVICES -

+And when the variable is set as `GLOBAL_MANAGER_MODE=SERVICES` you can further specify which services you are tasked to run

 ### ABSOLUTE

 The absolute is a combination of an extended instance, global manager and cluster manager instance, not only it manages its local instance, but also performs standard API server logic, this mode is useful when running a dev environment as you want to have as little complexity as possible, even when it doesn't show the reality of a real life cluster where there will be one CLUSTER_MANAGER and as many EXTENDED servers as necessary